 I am the author of You Deserve This Sh!t, a travel writer and photographer, and an editor at Forbes.
-A near-death experience in 2013 and a soul-searching solo backpacking trip taught me how to live.
+A close call with death and a soul-searching solo backpacking trip taught me how to live.
 Since then, I’ve dedicated myself to living a life infused with meaning and empowering others to do the same.

 My work is a result of several years of tireless creative self-work I did to discover my purpose and become the best version of myself.